gnosis/dx-tools/README.md

 Any idea, proposal or colaboration will be welcome.

-Also, you are encouraged to participate in the [Gitter Channel for the Dutch X](https://gitter.im/gnosis/DutchX).
+Also, you are encouraged to participate in the [Gitter Channel for the DutchX](https://gitter.im/gnosis/DutchX).

 # Contributors
 * [Angel Rodriguez](https://github.com/anxolin)